mundialis/github-workflows/README.md

 Examples how `flake8` and `pylint` can be configured are in the [linting-config-examples](https://github.com/mundialis/github-workflows/blob/main/linting-config-examples) folder.
-The `pylint` configuration files do not need to be created if they are not to be customized, scince they will be copied by the workflow if thes do not exists.
+The `pylint` configuration files do not need to be created if they are not to be customized, scince they will be copied by the workflow if they do not exists.

 If one of the versions is set to an empty string the code quality check will be skipped.